 The sub-fund seeks to invest at least 75% of its total net assets in investments which have environmental and social characteristics, of which a minimum of 20% of its total net assets will consist of sustainable investments.
-A maximum of 25% of the total net assets of the sub-fund may be allocated to other assets as defined below.
+A maximum of 25% of the total net assets of the sub-fund may be allocated to other assets.